automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lourinhasaurus.md

 # Lourinhasaurus
-## Description: Not to be confused with Lourinhanosaurus, above.
+## Not to be confused with Lourinhanosaurus, above.